-Welcome to Marian University's Doctor of Occupational Therapy (OTD) program, where future leaders in healthcare are empowered to transform lives through innovative practice, research, and advocacy.
-The Marian University (MU) rigorous curriculum combines cutting-edge theory with hands-on experiences, preparing occupational therapy practitioners to excel in diverse healthcare settings.
-At Marian University, students are part of a supportive community of passionate faculty and peers, dedicated to advancing the field of occupational therapy and making a meaningful impact on individuals and communities.
-The Marian University OTD program equips students with the knowledge, skills, and confidence to become highly sought-after occupational therapy professionals.
+Welcome to Marian University's Doctor of Occupational Therapy (OTD) program!
+Here, you'll gain the skills and confidence to transform lives through innovative practice, research, and advocacy.
+Our rigorous curriculum blends cutting-edge theory with hands-on experience, preparing you to excel in diverse healthcare settings.
+You'll be part of a supportive community of passionate faculty and peers, all dedicated to advancing occupational therapy and making a meaningful impact on individuals and communities.

-The Marian University OTD program is currently in development.
-Applications for the Marian University Master of Occupational Therapy (MOT) program are scheduled to open in Summer 2026 with the first cohort matriculating in January 2027.
-Cohorts will then be admitted annually each Fall.
-All dates are pending successful progression through the accreditation process (see the statement below for additional information.)
+The OTD program is currently in development.
+Applications for the Doctor of Occupational Therapy (OTD) program are expected to open in Summer 2026, with the first cohort starting in January 2027.
+After that, new cohorts will be admitted each Fall.
+These dates are subject to successful progression through the accreditation process (see the statement below for more details).

 The curriculum is designed to provide a strong foundation in the theoretical and practical aspects of occupational therapy.
 Key areas of study include: